Siddhimore123/Inspiration_Analyzer/README.md

 A full-stack web application built with **React (Vite)** on the frontend and **Python** on the backend.
 Upload your Role Models Video and yours to get AI feedback on how you can talk like your RoleModel.
+You can paste the URL Link or search in Youtube section for Role Model's Video but download it and then upload on the web.
+For your video you can can upload it or record yourself directly.

 ## 📂 Project Structure
 ├── backend/ # Python backend (API server)

 ├── public/ # Public assets for frontend

 ├── src/ # Frontend source code (React)

 ├── .env # Environment variables (not uploaded)

-├── .env-example # Sample environment variables file ├── package.json # Node dependencies and scripts
+├── .env-example # Sample environment variables file

+├── package.json # Node dependencies and scripts

 ├── requirements.txt # Python dependencies

 ├── vite.config.js # Vite configuration

 └── README.md # Project documentation

 ## ⚙️ Setup Instructions